claroline/Distribution/doc/remote-user-synchronization/user-token.md

     - workspaceCode :
         The code of the workspace in which the user will be redirected to once authenticated.
-        If not specified the authenticated user will be redirect to his desktop
+        If not specified the authenticated user will be redirected to his desktop

 * Success :
     The authenticated user is redirected to his desktop or to a specified workspace

-* The association (user, token) doesn't exist OR token has expired OR token has already been used once : :
+* The association (user, token) doesn't exist OR token has expired OR token has already been used once :
     - An AccessDeniedException is thrown
     - Status : 403
     - Body : "Access Denied"